1:64 scale: Slot cars

-Small-scale slot cars are often sized to fit a standard motorized chassis and, thus vary somewhat in scale.
+Small-scale slot cars are often sized to fit a standard motorized chassis and, thus, vary somewhat in scale.

 The mechanisms have increased in size over the years to generate more power.
 The so-called "HO" sized slot cars, introduced in the 1960s at about 1:76 scale, now average around 1:64 scale.

 Pictured is an early example of an approximately 1:64 slot car built by Aurora around 1972, as part of its AFX line.
 This first-generation AMC Matador coupe NASCAR race car replica is designed to fit on an enlarged chassis for a nominal HO track.

-The 1:64 slot car lines include Micro Scalextric from the maker of the pioneering 1:32 scale slot cars.
+The 1:64 slot car lines include Micro Scalextric, from the maker of the pioneering 1:32 scale slot cars.
 Tomy-Aurora and Life-Like also produced cars that average close to 1:64.
-Mattel's die-cast Hot Wheels Racing series and the Winner's Circle also have made die-cast scenes of 1/64-scale pit crews and race officials that look right with the appropriate NASCAR slot car models.
+Mattel's die-cast Hot Wheels Racing series and the Winner's Circle have also made die-cast scenes of 1/64-scale pit crews and race officials that look right with the appropriate NASCAR slot car models.

 Wargaming

 Metal figures for tabletop wargaming and role-playing gaming are usually not described by scale ratio, but by the approximate height of a human figure, in millimeters.
 Manufacturers gradually enlarged the standard 25 mm figures of the 1970s, first describing them as "large 25s," or "heroic 25s."
-By the 1990s, they were called 28 mm. figures, and have largely replaced 25s as the standard size for role-playing and many military games.
+By the 1990s, they were called 28 mm. figures, and had largely replaced 25s as the standard size for role-playing and many military games.
 Accessories scaled to match 28 mm gaming figures are generally built to 1:64 scale.
 More accurate to 1/64 scale car models would be the 20mm figures, or approximately 1/72.